nakatamaho/gmpxx_mkII/STATUS.md

 ### Precision Policy

-In the default build, expression precision is the maximum effective precision reported by the `mpf_class` leaves in the expression tree.
-The top-level evaluation computes this once and passes the requested final precision down the whole expression tree.
+In the default build, expression construction and `.eval()` use the maximum effective precision reported by the `mpf_class` leaves in the expression tree.
+Assignment to an existing `mpf_class` preserves the destination precision and evaluates the right-hand side expression at that precision, matching GMP's legacy `gmpxx.h` assignment policy.

-When `GMPXX_MKII_NOPRECCHANGE` is defined, expression precision is the current thread's wrapper default precision.
-Operand-specific precision is ignored for expression construction in that compatibility mode.
+When `GMPXX_MKII_NOPRECCHANGE` is defined, expression precision is the current thread's wrapper default precision for construction and `.eval()`.
+Operand-specific precision is ignored for those paths in that compatibility mode; existing-object assignment still preserves destination precision.

 ### Default Precision